 The Cry of Tisha B'Av Brings the Elevation of Tu B'Av - Rabbi Meir Malka

-Rabbi Meir Malka in a Special Lesson for Tisha B'Av and Tu B'Av
+Rabbi Meir Malka in a special lesson for Tisha B'Av and Tu B'Av

-"Just a few days ago was Tisha B'Av and now Tu B'Av, about which it is said in the Gemara that it is one of the two greatest days for Israel.
+"Only a few days ago was Tisha B'Av, and now it is Tu B'Av, about which the Gemara says it is one of the two greatest holidays of Israel.
 There were no better days for the people of Israel than the fifteenth of Av and Yom Kippur.
-(Taanit 31): "Rabban Shimon ben Gamliel said: There were no better days for Israel than the fifteenth of Av and Yom Kippur, when the daughters of Jerusalem would go out in borrowed white garments, so as not to embarrass those who did not have, and the daughters of Jerusalem would go out and dance in the vineyards, and what would they say: 'Young man, lift your eyes and see what you choose for yourself?
+(Taanit 31): 'Rabban Shimon ben Gamliel said: There were no better days for Israel than the fifteenth of Av and Yom Kippur, for on them the daughters of Jerusalem would go out in borrowed white garments (clothing), so as not to shame those who did not have any, and the daughters of Jerusalem would go out and dance in the vineyards.
+And what would they say?
+"Young man, lift up your eyes and see what you choose for yourself.
 Do not set your eyes on beauty, set your eyes on family.
-Charm is deceptive and beauty is fleeting, but a woman who fears Hashem is to be praised.'
+Grace is a lie and beauty is vanity; a woman who fears Hashem, she shall be praised."
 These are the best and most joyous days for the people of Israel."

 Subscribe to Our Newsletter